ondini/lgcreportgenerator/README.md

 - ! add column saying the frame where it was defined
 - !!! filter icon on the header (search field) (maybe add another header with filet icons)

-Frames:

-- ! one table with all frames with their parameters
-- ! tree diagram of frames with transformation information on edges

 Instrument positions overview:

 - !! filtering by units ?